 Prior to joining Point72 Ventures, Jay held investing and operations roles within the technology sector.
 Most recently, he was a growth equity investor at Riverwood Capital, where he focused on sourcing, executing, and monitoring investments.
 Prior to that, he was the CFO of Scratch and a private equity investor with Francisco Partners and Kohlberg Kravis Roberts.

-He has been a board member and/or an observer for Cloudvirga, PayLease, NexTech Systems, Aesynt, Vendavo, Shoregroup, Attachment, Source Photonics, and API Healthcare.
+He has served as a board member or board observer of Cloudvirga, PayLease, Aesynt, Vendavo, Shoregroup, Attachment, Source Photonics, API Healthcare, and Aricent.

 Katherine Schykerynyc is an Investment Assistant for the Enterprise Technologies team, focusing on early stage investments.

 Katherine has been in the venture capital industry for 15 years, holding numerous Investment Assistant and Investor Relations roles.
 She began her career at U.S. Venture Partners, and most recently held roles at Sapphire Ventures and C.M.
 Capital Advisors.